Professor Harry Prosen

 Professor Harry Prosen, M.D., M.Sc.
 Emeritus Professor of Psychiatry and Behavioural Medicine, Medical College of Wisconsin

-Professor Prosen has obtained specialist standing in psychiatry in three countries—Canada, the United States and England.
+Professor Prosen obtained specialist standing in psychiatry in three countries—Canada, the United States and England.
 Around the time of his presidency of the Canadian Psychiatric Association, Professor Prosen also chaired, for six years, the Specialty Committee in Psychiatry of the Royal College of Physicians and Surgeons of Canada.
 In 2003 he was made a member of a select group of 500 Distinguished Life Fellows of the American Psychiatric Association.

-He has been continuously involved in the teaching of psychiatry and in clinical work with patients, with special emphasis on inter-generational issues in families, particularly on empathy and empathic deficits.
+He was continuously involved in the teaching of psychiatry and in clinical work with patients, with special emphasis on inter-generational issues in families, particularly on empathy and empathic deficits.
 Much of this work originated in studying variations of the life-stages of humans, then developing an inter-generational approach to psychiatric treatment.
 Some of his early publications focused on non-verbal communication and also variations in facial features under different emotional circumstances.

 Professor Prosen obtained his M.D. in 1955, his M.Sc. in 1957, and his Diploma in Psychiatry in 1959—all from Canada’s University of Manitoba.